mxaddict/www.codedmaster.com/content/blog/2026-01-28-seamless-password-management-on-linux.md

-This article dives into a custom dotfiles solution that leverages the power of `pass` (the Unix password manager), `pass-otp` for two-factor authentication, and a pair of clever scripts—`.menu-pass` and `.menu-autofill`—to provide dynamic autofill capabilities for _any_ application on your Linux machine.
+This article dives into a custom dotfiles solution that leverages the power of `pass` (the Unix password manager), `pass-otp` for two-factor authentication, and a pair of clever scripts, `.menu-pass` and `.menu-autofill`, to provide dynamic autofill capabilities for _any_ application on your Linux machine.

 ## The Core: `pass` and `pass-otp`